jjkivai/ProjectOS/README.md

 - Tejas Kulkarni
 - Waqar Ahmed

-The directories included each define a fundamental part of a working OS
+## Project Structure:

-The `boot` folder contains boot sectors, as well as the disk loader.
+-The `boot` folder contains boot sectors, as well as the disk loader.

-The `drivers` define simple drivers that are necessary for the basic operation of a OS
+-The `drivers` define simple drivers that are necessary for the basic operation of a OS

-The `cpu` contains functions needed for CPU processes such as interrupts, and timers.
+-The `cpu` contains functions needed for CPU processes such as interrupts, and timers.

+## Usage

+To build the OS image, simply run:

+    make

+## Requirements
+- nasm
+- ld
+- gcc
+- qemu